Coffei/monitor_otter/README.md

 Right now you have to manually create a Job in the elixir console.
 Some level of configuration via UI will come later.
 Currently jobs are monitored every hour.

+You can run this in Google App Engine, see the enclosed `app.yaml.sample`.